General Info - click plus ⊕ for more detail

 Accidents and Assistance

 All participants will be required to comply with relevant local laws pertaining to water safety and must wear approved personal floatation devices/life jackets at all times while on the water unless an exemption applies to their particular craft.
 The Organizing Committee declines all responsibility for accidents that happen to participants or are caused by participants to other people or items during the course of the event.
-Crews and craft can expect on-water support services to be provided during the event until 1pm on the day of the event.
+Participants can expect on-water support services to be provided during the event until 1pm on the day of the event.
+St John First Aid volunteers will also be in attendance at the GAC.